Pauanui

 The two settlements are 30 kilometres east of Thames.
 Several islands lie off the mouth of the river, notably Slipper Island to the southeast and the Aldermen Islands 20 kilometres to the East.

-The area is a popular holiday destination, with an estimated summer holiday maker population of over 15,000.
+The area is a popular holiday destination, with an estimated summer holidaymaker population of over 15,000.
 Pauanui is known as New Zealand's holiday destination for the elite and wealthy.
-It is approximately a one-hour 50 minute drive from Auckland - New Zealand's most populous city.
+It is approximately a one-hour 50-minute drive from Auckland, New Zealand's most populous city.

 The settlement has an airstrip used by recreational light-aircraft pilots and is noted for game fishing, diving, surfing and its excellent beach.

 The area was developed in the late 1960s with a focus on families and included features that were first of their kind in New Zealand, such as red-coloured roads to improve the visibility of pedestrians.